-This registration statement contains forward-looking statements about our industry, our business, our plans and objectives, our financial condition and our results of operations that are based on our current expectations, assumptions, estimates and projections.
+This annual report contains forward-looking statements about our industry, our business, our plans and objectives, our financial condition and our results of operations that are based on our current expectations, assumptions, estimates and projections.
 These forward-looking statements are subject to various risks and uncertainties.
 Generally, these forward-looking statements can be identified by the use of forward-looking terminology such as "may", "will", "expect", "anticipate", "estimate", "plan" or similar words.
 These statements discuss future expectations, identify strategies, discuss market trends, contain projections of results of operations or of our financial condition, or state other forward-looking information.
 Known and unknown risks, uncertainties and other factors could cause our actual results to differ materially from those contained in or suggested by any forward-looking statement.
 We cannot promise that our expectations, projections, anticipated estimates or other information expressed in these forward-looking statements will turn out to be correct.
 Potential risks and uncertainties include, without limitation:

-- our ability to continue to attract and retain subscribers to our services; - our ability to add capacity to our existing wireless networks; - our ability to successfully expand our 3G services, which are our third generation wireless services, and to attract customers to these services; - our ability to successfully expand internationally through international alliances and investments outside of Japan; - regulatory developments and changes, in particular in the areas of telecommunications and radio wave transmissions, and our ability to respond and adapt to those changes; and - our ability to continue to win acceptance of our services and products, which are offered in highly competitive markets characterized by the continuous introduction of new services and products, rapid developments in technology and subjective and changing consumer preferences.
+- our ability to continue to attract and retain subscribers to our services in a wireless communications market experiencing slowing growth; - our ability to add capacity to our existing wireless networks; - our ability to successfully expand our 3G services, which are our third generation wireless services, and to attract customers to these services; - our ability to successfully expand internationally through international alliances and investments outside of Japan; - regulatory developments and changes, in particular in the areas of telecommunications and radio wave transmissions, and our ability to respond and adapt to those changes; - our ability to continue to win acceptance of our services and products, which are offered in highly competitive markets characterized by the continuous introduction of new services and products, rapid developments in technology and subjective and changing consumer preferences; and - our ability to maintain minutes of use and average monthly revenue per unit at the expected levels.

 Our actual results could be materially different from and worse than as described in the forward-looking statements.
-Important risks and factors that could cause our actual results to be materially different from as described in the forward-looking statements are set forth in this Item 3.D. and elsewhere in this registration statement.
+Important risks and factors that could cause our actual results to be materially different from as described in the forward-looking statements are set forth in this Item 3.D. and elsewhere in this annual report.